About This Trip

 Creatio’s spirituality is focused on strengthening the four relationships: relationship with self, with one another, with nature and with God.
 We encourage all of our missionaries to be open to experience a deepening of these relationships while on our trips.

 Creatio partners with local communities, families and hotels to host the missionaries and ensure all accommodations are satisfactory throughout the trip.
-We will be staying one night in Quito at a hostel and the remaining time a the rectory in Galapagos (subject to change).
+We will be staying at the rectory in the Galápagos (subject to change).
 Because this is a mission trip, conditions may not exactly be 5 star, but basic needs for missionaries will always be met (warm place to sleep, blankets, etc).

 Health & Safety Information